Pea and mint Soup

 Line the base of a 20cm spring-form cake tin with cooking parchment or strong greaseproof paper.
 Melt the butter in a small pan.
 Crush the biscuits to fine crumbs and stir them into the melted butter.
 Tip them into the cake tin and smooth them flat.
 Refrigerate for half an hour or so until firm.

 Put the cream and sugar in the bowl of a food mixer and whisk until thick.
 Keep an eye on the mixture all the time, stopping once it starts to thicken.
 Remove the whisk then stir gently to mix.
-Add the cream cheese and the vanilla.
-Tip the mixture into the crumb-lined cake tin, cover with film and put in the fridge for at least 4 hours.
+Add the cream cheese, lemon zest and juice, and the vanilla.
+Tip the mixture into the crumb-lined cake tin, cover with film and put in the fridge for at 2 hours to set.